novica/cvnn/novica-nakov-cv.rst

 Non-Paid Work Experience
 ------------------------
+**November 2002 - present**
+Involved with the Macedonian Free Software community and NGO.
+Organized workshops, lectures, various events.
+Helped found KIKA - the hacklab in Skopje.
+Wrote plenty of things (more details below).

 **October 2011 - May 2013**

 Co-hosted a radio show for digital liberties on Kanal 103.

 **April 2010 – April 2011**